MySQL stores accounts in the

-When you connect to a MySQL server with a command-line client, specify the user name and password as necessary for the account that you want to use:
+To connect to a MySQL server with a command-line client, specify user name and password options as necessary for the account that you want to use:

 If you prefer short options, the command looks like this:

--p option on the command line, the client prompts
+option on the command line (as just shown), the client prompts for

-For additional information about specifying user names, passwords, and other connection parameters, see Section 4.2.2, “Connecting to the MySQL Server”.
+For additional information about specifying user names, passwords, and other connection parameters, see Section 4.2.4, “Connecting to the MySQL Server Using Command Options”.